(Updated Sept. 28, 2022)

 Throughout each of these processes, be sure to make sure you understand the climate through which you’ll be transporting the plants and the climate into which you hope to move them.
 It doesn’t make a lot of sense to move a plant that needs a lot of sunshine to a place where the sun doesn’t shine all that much.

-Bottom Line On Moving House Plants Across The Country
+Bottom Line On How to Move Plants Cross Country

-There are too many variables in plant life and plant needs to fit into one short blog post like this one, so you’ll definitely have to do your homework.
-Hopefully, what we’ve written here will give you a good head start on moving your house plants across the country.
+There are too many variables in plant life and plant needs to fit into one short blog post like this one, so you’ll definitely have to do your homework before moving day.
+Hopefully, what we’ve written here will give you a good head start on moving your live plants across the country.

 When all is said and done, it may be better to just wait until you get to your new home so that you can buy new house plants and garden plants that can thrive in your new surroundings.
 Just be sure to entrust the care of your old plants to someone who will take care of them and provide for their needs as much as you did.